NooraJumppanen/REACT21S_redux_todo/README.md

-# TO DO App with React and Recux
+# TO DO App with React and Redux